 A Statement from PESA Vice President Government Affairs Tim Tarpley

-In addition, without the natural gas produced on federal lands, gas-powered electricity generation would decrease from 40% to 14% by 2025.
-Such a decrease could increase US carbon emissions.
-According to the Energy Information Administration, America’s shift from coal to natural gas reduced CO2 emissions by more than 2.8 billion metric tons since 2005.
-This is the largest source of energy-related carbon savings.
+The move is intended to move America towards a lower carbon future, but the moratorium could increase the nation’s greenhouse gas output.
+According to the Energy Information Administration, the U.S. shift from coal to natural gas reduced CO2 emissions by more than 2.8 billion metric tons since 2005.
+This is the largest source of energy-related carbon savings during that time.

-As America begins to recover from the COVID crisis, we need affordable, clean and abundant energy, as well as good paying American jobs.
-While we look forward to working with the Administration going forward, this moratorium would deprive Americans of continued access to the affordable natural gas needed to power our recovery.
+As America begins to recover from the COVID crisis, we need affordable, clean, and abundant energy, as well as good paying American jobs.
+While we look forward to working with the Biden administration, this new moratorium will deprive Americans access to affordable and reliable energy, destroy American jobs, and take billions of dollars from state and local governments.
+PESA urges the administration to reconsider this decision.

 For more information about PESA’s advocacy efforts, contact Vice President Government Affairs Tim Tarpley.